josokw/HopfieldANN/README.md

 ## Updates guided by OpenCode (May 2026)

-By May 2026, the adoption of AI technologies had accelerated significantly.
+As of May 2026, the adoption of AI technologies had accelerated significantly.
 This small C project serves as a practical case study for applying AI-guided improvements.

 Used **big-pickle (opencode/big-pickle)**, a large language model fine-tuned specifically for software